WICG/ua-client-hints/README.md

         ```

         Advisement: `Sec-CH-UA-Full-Version` is deprecated and will be removed in the future.
-        Developers should use `Sec-CH-UA-Version-List` instead.
+        Developers should use `Sec-CH-UA-Full-Version-List` instead.

     1. The `Sec-CH-UA-Platform` header field represents the platform's brand and major version.
 For
         example: